abhishek-rajput1506/infotrixs/README.md

 # Currency Converter Command-Line Application Documentation

+You can download the executable JAR file of this Java command-line currency converter application from the following link: [Currency Converter JAR](https://drive.google.com/file/d/1UMCbbTt00ruIXcrF_iBLVlTieETy_RGK/view?usp=drive_link)

 ## Overview

 This Java command-line application allows you to perform various currency-related operations, including managing a list of favorite currencies, adding and removing currencies from the list, and converting an amount from one currency to another using the latest exchange rates obtained from the web.

 ## Usage

-To use the application, run the JAR file with one of the following command-line options:
+To use the application, download the JAR file from the provided link and run it with one of the following command-line options:

 ### List Favorite Currencies